• Skip to primary navigation

 To make this vegan birria I decided to substitute the meat with a mixture of jackfruit and shredded oyster mushrooms, but you could do all mushrooms or all jackfruit

-You can store in the fridge for up to 4 days and in the freezer 6 months.
+You can store it in the fridge for up to 4 days and in the freezer 6 months.

 Nutrition